Watcher-ux/Airbnb-Price-Prediction-and-Analysis/README.md

 This project blends data science, modelling, urban insight and visualization — transforming raw Airbnb records into a living, predictive tool.

 ## Credits/Sources:
--The datafiles is publicly available at (insideairbnb.com/get-the-data/) -This project is solely for educational insights and all the rights to the original data belong to Airbnb/insideairbnb.
+- The datafiles is publicly available at (insideairbnb.com/get-the-data/)
+- This project is solely for educational insights and all the rights to the original data belong to Airbnb/insideairbnb.